ThePrimeagen/undefined/README.md

 # undefined
 A project to turn a file of JSON responses into TypeScript types

+## Warning on code
+I haven't really tried to organize this code.
+I made this code strictly as i learned more about the problem space.
+So the code looks like exploratory code, not production ready code.

+To me, it seems like there is going to be a several pass compiler for this to be a real deal here.

 ## Why create this?
 I have a new database at Netflix with +100 unique events without definitions.
 I will define them...